-Ever since 2011, when the first few local crowdfunding platforms, including Flying V and zeczec, were launched, crowdfunding has becoming one of the most popular means to raise funds for creative and innovative ideas in Taiwan.
+Ever since 2011, when the first few local crowdfunding platforms like Flying V and zeczec were launched, crowdfunding has become one of the most popular means to raise funds for creative and innovative ideas in Taiwan.

 Taiwanese crowdfunding news site CrowdWatch publishes a report about Taiwan’s crowdfunding ecosystem every year.
 In the 2019 report, it points out that over 900 local crowdfunding campaigns hit their funding goals and raised more than NT$1.6B ($55.5M) in total last year -- twice the amount for 2018.

 In 2019, the 20 most-backed projects are backed by 9,511 people and the 20 most-funded projects receive NT$24M ($800k) on average.
 Both figures have seen a 50% growth over a year.

 Since 2017, the number of projects that make it to raise more than NT$10M ($330k) doubles every year.
 In 2019, there are at least 35 such cases, including POIEMA Fit (created by POIEMA), an air purifier for home that raises a whopping NT$134M ($4.4M) on flying V and makes the most-funded product ever in Taiwan.
 The same company has also raised around $1M for its car air purifier in 2018.

 Recent years have also seen an increasing number of Taiwanese startups launching their products on US-based Indiegogo (such as personal air purifier Luft Cube), Japan-based Makuake (such as AI-powered coffee machine iDrip), and other overseas crowdfunding sites.